Antiz96/Linux-Desktop/Home-Server/Debian.md

 **Secondary Disk :**

-- /storage --> All free space (0% reserver block) - ext4
+- /storage --> All free space (0% reserved block) - ext4

 ## Install sudo and give sudo privileges to the regular user